DiamondLightSource/blueapi/docs/tutorials/run-plan-docs.md

 ![p46 ArgoCD](argo_cd_p46.png)

 Having opened the p46-blueapi-0 pod, select 'LOGS' at the top and look at the logs.
-Below, we can see in the highlighted sections that the correct task_id, plan (count), detector and instrument session were used.
+Below, we can see in the highlighted sections that the correct task_id, plan, detector and instrument session were used.
 Towards the end of the logs is 'Task ran successfully - returned None' indicating that the plan did indeed run successfully.
 For more information on the count plan, you can look [here] (https://github.com/DiamondLightSource/dodal/blob/db980cba9cb22b9d4c603c6f1309ea5a5c419ab8/src/dodal/plans/wrapped.py#L31).
 (Note: We are not expecting an output from the count plan).

 ![ArgoCD logs](argo_logs.png)